vitejs/vite/docs/guide/features.md

 ### CSS Modules

 Any CSS file ending with `.module.css` is considered a [CSS modules file](https://github.com/css-modules/css-modules).
+You can change this behavior using the [`css.modules.isCssModule` option](/config/#css-modules).
 Importing such a file will return the corresponding module object:

 ```css
 /* example.module.css */